-Python 2.5.1 is included with the 9front distribution, not because anyone loves Python, but because it was required by Mercurial (also loved by no one), which was required by Google Code (shutting down in 2015).
+Python 2.5.1 used to be included with the 9front distribution, not because anyone loved Python, but because it was required by Mercurial (also loved by no one), which was required by Google Code (which shut down in 2015).
 An abject lesson in expediency.
+9front's old Python and Mercurial are archived here: http://git.9front.org/plan9front/pyhg/HEAD/info.html